 - Tumors: abnormal tissue growth or swelling (can be cancerous or noncancerous)

 Why Choose UHealth?

-Highly experienced in treating a full range of orthopedic conditions.
-Our team of fellowship-trained orthopedic specialists works together with a multidisciplinary group of physicians and scientists to provide high-quality care to people with benign (noncancerous) and malignant (cancerous) conditions.
+Highly experienced in treating a full range of orthopaedic conditions.
+Our team of fellowship-trained orthopaedic specialists works together with a multidisciplinary group of physicians and scientists to provide high-quality care to people with benign (noncancerous) and malignant (cancerous) conditions.
 These include musculoskeletal diseases, bone and soft tissue sarcomas, metastatic diseases, benign neoplasms of bone and soft tissue, and all types of orthopedic injuries.